Learning and balancing unknown loads in large-scale systems: Refined learning scheme

-If $\ell \in \N$ represents a threshold and $q(\ell) < 1$, then the length of $J_i(q, \ell)$ equals the probability of picking a server pool with precisely $i - 1$ tasks uniformly at random among those with strictly less than $\ell$ tasks.
-Similarly, if $h \defeq \ell + \Delta$, $q(\ell) = 1$ and $q(h) < 1$, then the length of $J_i(q, h)$ equals the probability of picking a server pool with exactly $i - 1$ tasks uniformly at random among those with at least $\ell$ tasks and strictly less than $h$ tasks.
-Let
+If $\ell \in \N$ represents a threshold and $q(\ell) < 1$, then the length of $J_i(q, \ell)$ is equal to the probability of picking a server pool with precisely $i - 1$ tasks uniformly at random among those with strictly less than $\ell$ tasks.
+Similarly, if $h \defeq \ell + \Delta$, $q(\ell) = 1$ and $q(h) < 1$, then the length of $J_i(q, h)$ is equal to the probability of picking a server pool with exactly $i - 1$ tasks uniformly at random among those with at least $\ell$ tasks and strictly less than $h$ tasks.
+We define

 Note that $r_{ij}(q, \ell) \in \{0, 1\}$ and that for a fixed $j$ there exists a unique $i$ such that $r_{ij}(q, \ell) = 1$.
 This family of random variables will be used to describe the dispatching decisions in the systems.
-Specifically, if $q$ is the occupancy state and $\ell$ is the threshold, then the $j^{th}$ incoming tasks will be sent to a server pool with exactly $i - 1$ tasks if and only if $r_{ij}(q, \ell) = 1$; this coincides with the dispatching rule described in Section \ref{sub: time-homogenenous setting}.
+Specifically, if $q$ and $\ell$ are the occupancy state and the threshold, respectively, when the $j^{\text{th}}$ task arrives to the system, then this task is sent to a server pool with exactly $i - 1$ tasks if and only if $r_{ij}(q, \ell) = 1$; this coincides with the dispatching rule described in Section \ref{sub: dispatching rule}.